tydaeus/notes/windows/powershell/powershell_common_tasks.md

 ### XML Parsing
 Retrieve an xml file via `[xml]$xmlFile = Get-Content $xmlFilePath`.
 "Dot-Walk" on the object to retrieve the contents of all tags of a specified nesting and type.
 E.g. `$xmlFile.xml.TagLev1.TagLev2` will retrieve the contents of all TagLev2 tags that are contained within TagLev1 tags which are contained within an xml tag.
 Note that not all xml files use the `xml` tag as a base-level tag.

+**Warning**: a "null" object will be returned for each instance of the parent tag that does not contain the desired child tag (e.g. for each `TagLev1` tag that doesn't contain a `TagLev2`).

 ## Get Contents of a Directory
 `Get-ChildItem $dirPath`.
 Use the `-Recurse` parameter for recursive traversal, and the `-Force` parameter to include hidden and system files.